NBISweden/workshop-reproducible-research/docs/snakemake.md

 Now take some time and look through the workflow file and try to understand how the rules fit together.
 Use the rule graph as aid.
 The rules represent a quite standard, although somewhat simplified, workflow for RNA-seq analysis.
 If you are unfamiliar with the purpose of the different operations (index genome, FastQC and so on), then take a look at the [intro](index.md).

 Also generate the job graph in the same manner.
 Here you can see that three samples will be downloaded from SRA (Sequence Read Archive); SRR935090, SRR935091, and SRR935092.
 Those will then be quality controlled with FastQC and aligned to a genome.
 The QC output will be aggregated with MultiQC and the alignments will be used to generate a count table, i.e. a table that shows how many reads map to each gene for each sample.
-This count table is then what the downstream analysis will be based on (in the [Rmarkdown tutorial](rmarkdown.md) and in the [Docker tutorial](docker.md)).
+This count table is then what the downstream analysis will be based on (in the [R Markdown tutorial](rmarkdown.md) and in the [Docker tutorial](docker.md)).

 ![alt text](dag_mrsa.svg)